jerryong89/refridgerator/README.md

     cd refridgerator/
     ```

-3. Go to `index.html` in Text Editor and open in browser
+3. Open in browser by typing `localhost:3000` in the url bar.